alienflip/zku.one-Course/week_2/README.md

     2.3: The MidenVM

 ![arch0](https://github.com/alienflip/zku/blob/main/week_2/arch0.jpeg)

+        The public inputs of a zkVM include both a program hash and a current chain-state hash. privately, the coder gives the program, the inital state, and a secret input.
+In the case of the zkZM, the runtime output will also include a pointer to a proof.

 ![arch1](https://github.com/alienflip/zku/blob/main/week_2/arch1.jpeg)

         The above two diagrams are a compact way to describe the following: The miden VM architecture works is this: you write an asssembly program (MAST executed: master abstract syntax tree), this is compiled by the assembler into bytecode.
 The bytecode is a string of digits, each of which reference either an opcode, some constraints, some data through a location pointer, and flags.
 When the program is compiled into bytecode, it is then run through a turing complete machine (I/O diagram above) which then returns the final state of the program as a hash.
-For more info on how a VM works, this is a great resource https://www.nand2tetris.org/.
+I For more info on how a VM works, this is a great resource https://www.nand2tetris.org/.

 ### [Semaphore](https://github.com/alienflip/zku/tree/main/week_2/semaphore)